"The world's most vulnerable people are facing a crisis that is different - and in many ways worse - than first feared"

 For British Red Cross global response teams, 2020 has been a year like no other.
 For the first time ever, our entire team of specialist delegates were deployed to support work in the UK.
 Rather than Africa and Asia, our experts were supporting the Red Cross to relieve pressure on our own NHS, and helping get essential cash to refugees and asylum seekers.

 As the coronavirus crisis ripped through the UK, we were also bracing ourselves for a surge of cases overseas.
-Given the impact the pandemic was having on countries like the UK and Italy, we were extremely worried about the havoc it had the potential to wreak on societies with minimal healthcare and endemic poverty.
+Given the impact the pandemic is having on countries like the UK and Italy, we were extremely worried about the havoc it had the potential to wreak on societies with minimal healthcare and endemic poverty.

 A gradual but deadly trajectory